Kuhmo NECTAR Conference and Summer School on Transportation Economics:

 The Summer School will conclude at lunchtime on Wednesday, and the Conference will commence in the early afternoon.
 The conference will conclude in the late afternoon on the Friday, with an optional social event on Friday evening.

 Thank you for coming to the Summer School and Conference.
+For information on the 2014 event in Toulouse, France, see:

 Read the papers that won prizes: